ztmr/prague_lambda_meetup_erlang_otp_dws/README.md

   - a React.js based frontend
 - add a way to "upgrade" the communication protocol to BERT or MsgPack, since the JSON is evil.
 What about WAMPv2?
+- write a better JavaScript client library
+- add support for bi-directional streaming (useful for file transfers) and for EventSource-like server->client notifications